beechit/fal_securedownload/Documentation/Misc/Index.rst

 Known issues
 ============

-* My FileDumpEID hook isn't executed
-	The DownloadLinkViewHelper used in the FileTree plugin adds a &download to the asset link.
-	The hook that is used to check if you have permissions to access the asset will force a download when this parameter is set.
-	Problem with this is that all other FileDumpEID hooks registered after fal_securedownload will not be executed anymore then.
 * I got javascript errors after including the provided typoscript template This is properly because you do not have jQuery available on the FE.
 You can easily disable the provided javascript be adding this line to you typoscript template